Theremin: Popular music

 Theremins and theremin-like sounds started to be incorporated into popular music from the end of the 1940s (with a series of Samuel Hoffman/Harry Revel collaborations) and has continued, with various degrees of popularity, to the present.

 Lothar and the Hand People were the first rock band known to perform live with a theremin in November 1965.
 In fact, Lothar was the name they gave to their Moog theremin.

-The Beach Boys' 1966 single "Good Vibrations"—though it does not technically contain a theremin—is the most frequently cited example of the instrument in pop music.
-The song actually features a similar-sounding instrument invented by Paul Tanner called an Electro-Theremin.
+The Beach Boys' 1966 single "Good Vibrations"—though it does not contain a theremin—is the most frequently cited example of the instrument in pop music.
+The song features a similar-sounding instrument invented by Paul Tanner called an Electro-Theremin.
 Upon release, the single prompted an unexpected revival in theremins and increased the awareness of analog synthesizers.
 In response to requests by the band, Moog Music began producing its own brand of ribbon-controlled instruments which would mimic the sound of a theremin.

-Frank Zappa also included the theremin on the albums Freak Out!
+Frank Zappa included the theremin on the albums Freak Out!
 (1966) and We're Only in It for the Money (1967).

-Jimmy Page of Led Zeppelin used a variation of the theremin (pitch antenna only) during performances of "Whole Lotta Love" and "No Quarter" throughout the performance history of Led Zeppelin, an extended multi-instrumental solo featuring theremin and bowed guitar in 1977, as well as the soundtrack for Death Wish II, released in 1982.
+Jimmy Page of Led Zeppelin used a variation of the theremin (pitch antenna only) during performances of "Whole Lotta Love" and "No Quarter".
+He also incorporated the instrument in live solos and in his soundtrack to the 1982 action film Death Wish II.

 Brian Jones of the Rolling Stones also used the instrument on the group's 1967 albums Between the Buttons and Their Satanic Majesties Request.

 Tesla guitarist Frank Hannon used a theremin in the band's song "Edison's Medicine" from the 1991 album Psychotic Supper.
 Hannon is also seen using the instrument in the song's music video at the 2:40 mark.

 The Lothars are a Boston-area band formed in early 1997 whose CDs have featured as many as four theremins played at once – a first for pop music.

-Although credited with a "Thereman" [sic] on the track "Mysterons" from the album Dummy, Portishead actually used a monophonic synthesizer to achieve theremin-like effects, as confirmed by Adrian Utley, who is credited as playing the instrument; on the songs "Half Day Closing", "Humming", "The Rip", and "Machine Gun" he has actually used a custom-made theremin.
+Although credited with a "Thereman" [sic] on the track "Mysterons" from the album Dummy, Portishead used a monophonic synthesizer to achieve theremin-like effects, as confirmed by Adrian Utley, who is credited as playing the instrument; on the songs "Half Day Closing", "Humming", "The Rip", and "Machine Gun" he has used a custom-made theremin.

 Page McConnell, keyboardist of the American rock band Phish, plays the theremin on rare occasions.
 His last notable performance was on 6 August 2017, the final evening of the band's 13-night residency at Madison Square Garden.

 When Simon and Garfunkel performed their song "The Boxer" during a concert at Madison Square Garden in December 2003, they utilized a theremin.
 The original recording of the song had featured a steel guitar and a piccolo trumpet in unison in the solo interlude, but for this performance, thereminist Rob Schwimmer played the solo.

+Francis Tobolsky of the German band Wucan uses a theremin during live performances; she has also used this instrument on several studio recordings, notably on the album Axioms.